topasmc/topas-docs/parameters/source/environment.rst

 Environment Source
 ------------------

-Environment sources create an isotropic, uniform radiation field enclosing the specified component.

-A TOPAS environment is a radiation field that might be experienced, for example, by a spacecraft in a radiation belt, or a robot (or, indeed a human) in a damaged nuclear reactor.
+The Environment source creates an isotropic, uniform radiation field enclosing a specified component.
+It provides a radiation field that might be experienced, for example, by a spacecraft in a radiation belt, or by a robot (or, indeed a human) in a damaged nuclear reactor.

 A notional radiation "cavity" is created enclosing all volumes in a component.
 The cavity is a sphere of radius R.  Primary particles are